Zi-Shane/jcb-autofill/README.md

 1. Install chrome extention
 2. Go to [JCB event page](https://ezweb.easycard.com.tw/Event01/JCBLoginServlet) or serve page your self for testing(e.g. `npx serve ./jcb-event-page`).

+- You must open or refreash the event page after install chrome extention for correctly acitve extention on this chrome tab!

 ## Demo

 [Video](https://youtu.be/e_C7zHSiEhQ)